 Invest in Motivation

 I don’t just invest in language learning equipment, but I invest in my motivation too.
 I just completed the #add1challenge and I am currently taking part in the free Language Learning Amplified Program in June.
 Challenges really help to boost my motivation levels and kept me going when I felt I have hit a wall.
 It is a very positive environment and I feel that is very important when you are learning a new language.
 Also, don’t forget to apply soft skills when learning a language, it’s not all about grammar books and Italki tutorials!

-Check out any local learning groups in your areas.
-Unfortunately, there wasn’t one in my local area so I had to create one!
+Check out any local learning groups in your area.
+Unfortunately, there wasn’t a language Meetup in my local area – so I created one!
 These groups are often free or have only a small charge, but it is better to learn a language with others rather than on your own.
 If you want to start a Meetup checkout The Complete Guide to Organising a Successful Meetup Group

-I will be adding some more cost-saving ideas shortly so bookmark this post!
+I will be adding more cost-saving ideas shortly so bookmark this post!
 Please share your money saving ideas in the comments section below or on my Twitter or Facebook page, thank you.